The History of Our School

 As an all-ability Primary School, Bridge makes provision for some pupils with Special Needs.

-We celebrate Integrated Education Week at the beginning of March each year.
+We celebrate Integrated Education Month during March each year.
 This is a chance for the ideals of Integrated Education to be promoted within the wider community.

 We have a teacher representative who attends the Integrated Teachers' Commitee at NICIE.
 A meeting is held every two months to discuss issues to advance integration within our schools, thus maintaining links with other Integrated schools at primary and secondary level.
 Fresh ideas and good teaching practice are shared, along with themes for involvement with the community at large.